How is the Value of a Wrongful Death Case Determined in New York?

 Your wrongful death case does not necessarily have to end in a climactic courtroom battle.
 Instead, you can avoid the pain and trauma of a trial by accepting a settlement offer.
 Settlements are agreements between plaintiffs and defendants where defendants agree to pay for the damages while the plaintiff drops the case and gives up their right to file it again.

 Since wrongful death cases tend to be worth a lot of money, settlement amounts also tend to be quite significant.
 A settlement might be a good idea if all your damages and the damages of your deceased loved one are covered.
-Our New York wrongful death lawyers have the negotiation skills to get you a good settlement.
+Our Buffalo wrongful death attorneys have the negotiation skills to get you a good settlement.

 Unfortunately, settlements often do not cover all your damages.
 This is the trade-off for a faster award.
 It is up to you whether you should accept a settlement.
 In a wrongful death case, the settlement should reflect the gravity of the situation.
 A settlement can help you avoid reliving the pain of losing your loved one, but it should also represent a just and fair outcome.